An active learning approach for improving the performance of equilibrium based chemical simulations: Appendix: Additional plots

 We can see from the left part of Figure \ref{fig:crit_sum_2D} that most of the stopping criteria provide an accurate estimation of the function except ``ratio variance 2'' ($R_2$).
-As for the $d=1$ case, the stopping criteria $R_5$, $R_{10}$ and $M_{10}$ provide very satisfactory results.
-Moreover, we can observe from the right part of this figure that thanks to our active learning approach only 30 evaluations of the function to estimate are required instead of the 40000 points of the initial grid to provide a very accurate estimation of the function $f$ with a final maximal variance of $10^{-2}$.
+As for the $d=1$ case, the stopping criteria $R_{10}$ and $M_{10}$ provide very satisfactory results.
+Moreover, we can observe from the right part of this figure that thanks to our active learning approach, 30-50 evaluations of the function to estimate are required instead of the 40000 points of the initial grid to provide a very accurate estimation of the function $f$.
 Once again, with our approach, we can thus expect a significant reduction of the computational burden especially in situations where the computational load associated to the evaluation of $f$ is high.

-Note that plots similar to those displayed in Figure \ref{fig:crit_sum_2D} are given in Figure \ref{fig:crit_sum_2D_matern} of the Appendix when $k$ is a Mat\'ern covariance function with $\nu=5/2$.
-With this covariance function the results are a little bit more accurate but the number of evaluation points is higher: 50 instead of 30.